Modern Software Engineering in the LAMMPS Molecular Dynamics Software Package: Development Process, Refactoring, Testing, and Deployment: Future Plans

 \section{Future Plans}

-Moving forward, the current plan is to continue the refactoring process and gradually replace outdated and error-prone code constructs with simpler and modern ones, as long as the changes do not negatively affect the serial and parallel performance of LAMMPS.
-In that process also the minimum required C++ standard version and CMake version will have to be reconsidered on the basis of which versions are still widely in use, specifically on major supercomputers.
-Eventually, the legacy build system may be removed entirely, and then the CMake system made more modular and better aligned with best practices and common conventions.
+Moving forward, the current plan is to continue the refactoring process (see Sect.~\ref{sec:refactor}) and gradually replace old-fashioned and error-prone code constructs with simpler and modern ones, as long as the changes do not negatively affect the serial and parallel performance of LAMMPS or the readability of the code.
+This will significantly benefit from the availability of capable AI coding agents (see Sect.~\ref{sec:ai-usage:refactor}) and thus we expect more progress in this area.
+When carefully steered by an experienced developer, and given suitable tasks, current generation coding agents can work largely unattended and produce refactored code similar to what an experienced developer would write.

+In that process also the minimum C++ standard version and CMake version requirement will have to be regularly reconsidered on the basis of which versions are still widely in use, specifically on major supercomputers.
+Since we advanced from requiring C++11 in 2020 directly to requiring C++17 in 2025, there should be a longer period until we can require C++20.
+As guideline we look at what is available in the oldest supported Ubuntu LTS and Red Hat Enterprise Linux versions.
+The legacy build system has already been reduced to packages without complex maintenance requirements, so a full removal is not too far away, and then the CMake system can be made more modular and better aligned with best practices and common conventions for CMake.